Mathematics (MATH)

 MATH 5230.
 Adv Ordinary Diff Equations.
 3 Credits.

 Linear and nonlinear systems, approximate solutions, existence, uniqueness, dependence on initial conditions, stability, asymptotic behavior, singularities, self-adjoint problems.
-Prerequisite: MATH 3230.
+Prerequisite: Graduate student or Instructor permission; knowledge of differential equations required.

 MATH 5678.
 Combinatorial Graph Theory.
 3 Credits.

 Paths and trees, connectivity, Eulerian and Hamiltonian cycles, matchings, edge and vertex colorings, planar graphs, Euler's formula and the Four Color Theorem, networks.
-Prerequisite: MATH 2055.
+Prerequisite: Graduate student or Instructor permission.

 MATH 5737.
 Gr Intro to Numerical Anyl.
 3 Credits.